NZ fuel supply security · assumptions & sources · 16 Apr 2026

 Torm Herdis21115,1094.6Marsden PtDEPARTED Marsden Pt 25 Mar.
 Discharged.

-Excluded: White Pearl (bitumen), Awanuia (small bunker tanker, ~3–5k DWT — immaterial), Stolt Hagi (chemicals).
+Excluded: White Pearl (bitumen), Awanuia (small bunker tanker, ~3–5k DWT — immaterial), Stolt Hagi (chemicals), Chem Cobalt (chemicals), Pantelis (bulk carrier, not fuel tanker).

 3. Model assumptions